185

 128

-Thomas Bruce, 7th Earl of Elgin and 11th Earl of Kincardine,, often known as Lord Elgin, was a British nobleman, diplomat, and collector, known primarily for the controversial procurement of marble...
+Thomas Bruce, 7th Earl of Elgin and 11th Earl of Kincardine,, often known as Lord Elgin, was a Scottish nobleman, diplomat, and collector, known primarily for the controversial procurement of marble...

 102

-Frederick Temple Hamilton-Temple-Blackwood, 1st Marquess of Dufferin and Ava,, was a British public servant and prominent member of Victorian society.
-In his youth he was a popular figure in the...
+Frederick Hamilton-Temple-Blackwood, 1st Marquess of Dufferin and Ava, was a British statesman, traveller and prominent member of Victorian society.
+He served as Governor-General of Canada and...

 92